caplin/StyleGuide/index.md

 Complex conditionals should be assigned to a descriptive variable.

-A common source of errors is missing an else in a complex set of conditionals.
+A common source of errors occurs when a developer writes a chain of if/else if/else if's and leaves out an else, or they write a bunch of nested ifs, and one of the inner ifs misses an else.
 What's worse is that it's difficult to tell from looking at the code afterwards whether the author intended the behaviour or not.
-When writing nested if statements, inner if's or run-on ifs should always have else clauses, with a comment if they are empty.
+When writing nested if statements, inner if's or run-on ifs should always have else clauses with a comment if they are empty.

 Coercion